HubBucket-Team/gdc-docs/docs/Visualization_Documentation/MutationEntity.md

-# Mutation Entity Page
+# Mutation Page

-The mutation entity page contains information about a particular mutation and how it affects the associated gene.
+The mutation page contains information about a particular mutation and how it affects the associated gene.
 Each mutation is identified by its chromosomal position and nucleotide-level change.

 ## Summary